kpireporter/kpireporter/docs/getting-started/installation.rst

 Plugins
 =======

-KPI Reporter only comes with a the :ref:`plot-plugin` and :ref:`static-plugin` plugins by default.
-For additional functionality, you should install the plugins relevant for your report.
+If you are not using the distributed Docker image, and are installing KPI Reporter via pip, you will have to install some small set of additional plugins to get started.
+Two simple plugins you may want are the :ref:`plot-plugin` and :ref:`static-plugin` ones.

 Plugins provided as part of KPI Reporter project are prefixed ``kpireport-``, and so are installed like the following: